 The OpenPGP v4 fingerprint string is obtained as follows: First the raw bytes of the fingerprint are computed as specified in RFC 4880 § 12.2..
 Then the bytes are encoded as a hexadecimal string using upper case characters .

 The data node MUST contain an <pubkey/> element qualified by the 'urn:xmpp:openpgp:0' namespace.
-An optional 'date' attribute holds the information about the last modification of the key as DateTime format of XEP-0082.
 The element MUST include a <data/> element which contains the data of the key Base64 encoded.

 To update the public keys used by an entity, the metadata node is updated.
 Before adding a OpenPGP key fingerprint to the metadata node, the publisher MUST ensure that the public key is available at the corresponding data node.